Dreaker75/re-emerald/README.md

     - All TMs in the Game Corner have been replaced by type-held items: Silk Scarf, Charcoal, Mystic Water and Miracle Seed
  - PokeRus no longer stops being contagius after a few days have passed
  - The Roamer is now guaranteed to be the first encounter in the route if it's there
+ - Running is allowed everywhere, including places like bridges and tall grass
  - You can now toggle the default moving speed (walking or running) by pressing the R button in the overworld after getting the running shoes.
 Holding B will let you run at the opposite speed as usual.
 The toggle has no visual cue at the momment, but does have a sound effect attached to it.
+ - Modified the Item storing system to work like Gen 4:
+    - The PC Item storage has been removed (The slots form here have been moved to the bag)
+    - The Bag capacity has been modified to allow for storing 1 of each item in all Pockets except the main items pocket
+    - Each item can only have 1 slot in the bag.
+If the maximum amount (x999) is reached, no more of that item can be obtained, even if the bag has a free slot
+    - The main item pocket can now store up to 93 different items (this is still not enough to fit all different items, as there are 139 in Emerald.
+To add the missing 46 slots I'll have to mess around with the save memory a lot more, which I'll leave for a later time)

 ## Field move changes:
  - Rock Smash rocks will either trigger a wild Pokemon battle, or they won't (No more random chance to trigger an encounter.
 If a rock doesn't give you an encounter, it never will)